A SHORT HISTORY OF ENGLAND IN THE 20TH CENTURY

 The history of poverty

 However in 1903 a more radical organisation was formed called the Women’s Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
-Some suffragettes committed crimes like arson and vandalism and were imprisoned.
+Some suffragettes committed crimes like arson and vandalism.
+They also planted bombs.
 However the suffragettes halted their campaign when the war began in 1914.